FudaWiki/fudawiki-files/hanafuda/games/kingo.md

 Afterward, the player can **keep drawing cards** until his/her hand value total **becomes close to 15**, or **pass the turn**  to the next player if he/she thinks the next draw will push his/her hand's value beyond 15.

-## Bareta
+## Bareta (Bust)
-If the player's hand value **reaches 16 or higher**, his/her hand is called **Bareta** (バレタ, lit. 'busted').
+If the player's hand value **reaches 16 or higher**, his/her hand **busts** (バレタ, *bareta*).
 The player **automatically loses the round** and has to pass the turn to the next player immediately.
 In addition, **the wager he/she must place in the pot during that round is doubled**.

-> If all players have Bareta, then the round is voided, all wagers go back to the players, and the cards must be redealt by the same dealer.
+> If all players bust, then the round is void.
+All wagers go back to the players, and the cards must be redealt by the same dealer.
 {.is-info}

 # Showdown